 How We Got Here: A Short History of MENA Brokerage Rules

 Before the 2010s, the region had fragmented frameworks, minimal harmonization, and limited retail oversight.
-Brokers mostly “self-governed” operational standards.
+Brokers mostly "self-governed" operational standards.
+That era is gone.

 The last 15 years have reshaped the landscape dramatically: